Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 File translation is  performed in the programming mode, via C++ calls, and the resulting OCCT  objects are shapes.

 All definitions in IGES  version 5.3 are recognized but only 3D geometric entities are translated.
 When  the processor encounters data, which is not translated, it ignores it and  writes a message identifying the types of data, which was not handled.
 This  message can be written either to a log file or to screen output.

+@ref occt_user_guides__shape_healing "Shape Healing" toolkit provides tools to heal various problems, which may be encountered in translated shapes, and to make them valid in Open CASCADE.
+The Shape Healing is smoothly connected to IGES translator using the same API, only the names of API packages change.

 @section occt_iges_2 Reading IGES
 @subsection occt_iges_2_1 Procedure